mbusb/mbusb.github.io/page_guide.md

 ---

-## Using MultBootUSB command line options:
+## Using MultiBootUSB command line options:

  * You can invoke command line options using `multibootusb -c`.
  * Windows users must use source code to avail this option.